hanami/guides/content/v2.0/introduction/getting-started.md

 Hanami provides a `hanami new` command for generating a new application.

-Let's use it to create a new application for managing books called **bookshelf**, which we'll use to explore the framework:
+Let's use it to create a new application for managing books called **bookshelf**:

 ```shell
 hanami new bookshelf